jack-maber/comp110-journal/README.md

 "Objects are subject to changes in position and orientation", such as in video games

 A lot of maths I don't understand

+##Research Paper 4 - "Letters to the editor - Go To Statement Considered Harmful"